Yamashita v. Hinkle: Anti-Asian land laws

-After being barred from practicing law, he pivoted to strawberry and oyster farming but was faced with the issue of land ownership as an Asian person.
-The Anti-Japanese League was a group of Seattle business men who had pushed the Alien Land Law through in 1921 to ban Asians from buying or owning land.
+After being barred from practicing law, Yamashita pivoted to strawberry and oyster farming but was faced with the issue of land ownership as an Asian person.
+The Anti-Japanese League was a group of Seattle businessmen who had pushed the Alien Land Law through in 1921 to ban Asians from buying or owning land.
 The president of the Anti-Japanese League reported to the paper that "They (the Japanese) constantly demonstrate their ability to best the white man at his own game in farming, fishing and business.
 They will work harder, deprive themselves of every comfort and luxury, make beasts of burden of their women, and stick together, making a combination that America cannot defeat".
 Yamashita protested this law by forming the Japanese Real Estate Holding Company and trying to buy land.
 He was forced to hire lawyers to defend his case all the way up to the supreme court level where he ultimately lost Yamashita v.
 Hinkle.

 Effects

 The effects of this ruling were impactful during the Japanese internment two decades later.
 Since Asians living in Washington could not own land, when the Japanese were interned, they all had to leave their houses and land.
 When they returned, much of the land they had been living on had been rented or sold to other families and minority groups.
 Despite becoming a successful oyster and strawberry farmer, internment took all material achievements from Yamashita.
 He worked as a housekeeper before "dying in obscurity".

 In 2001, the Washington Supreme Court posthumously admitted Yamashita to the bar.
-The University of Washington Law School paid homage to Yamashita's impact, and addressed the injustice and honored his contributions at the accompanying ceremony, and Yamashita's descendants flew from "both sides of the Pacific" to be in attendance.
+The University of Washington Law School paid homage to Yamashita's impact and addressed the injustice and honored his contributions at the accompanying ceremony.
+Yamashita's descendants flew from "both sides of the Pacific" to be in attendance.